asgeirrr/pgantomizer/README.rst

 Anonymization Process
 ---------------------

-The rules for anonynimization are written in a single YAML file.
+The rules for anonymization are written in a single YAML file.

 Columns that should be left in the raw form without anonymization must be explicitly marked in the schema.
 This ensures that adding the new column in the DB without thinking about its sensitivity does not leak the data.